viamrobotics/docs/docs/program/apis/sessions.md

 ### Purpose of session management

-When controlling a robot or fleet with Viam, you want a way to understand the presence of the clients that are communicating with and authenticated to each robot's `viam-server` through Viam's various [resource APIs](/program/apis/).
+When controlling a robot or fleet with Viam, you want a way to understand the presence of the clients that are communicating with and authenticated to each robot's `viam-server`.

 The period of time during which these clients are present is called a *session*.
 A session technically is any presence mechanism at the RDK application layer maintained by any client with `viam-server`.